Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 • Master League

-• No Mega evolution
+• No Mega evolution benefit

-• You want top DPS Bug/Fighting attacker
+• Want a top-tier DPS Bug/Fighting attacker

-• You collect Ultra Beasts
+• Collect Ultra Beasts

 Personal Raid Experience – Pheromosa